Ask Experts Questions for FREE Help!

 Oxycontin is extended release opiate and normally gives about 12 hours of relief.
 Everybody's maximum dose is different.
 Too much causes respiratory suppression.
 The drug cannot be cut although you can take three 10 mg tablets to get a 30 mg dose.

-The prescribing info doesn't reccomend it be taken PRN.
-Usually it's prescribes to get rid of pain for a continuous short period of time and then your off of it.
+The prescribing info doesn't recommend it be taken PRN.
+Usually it's prescribes to get rid of pain for a continuous short period and then your off it.
 It has a notorious potention for abuse and getting high.

 It's a morphine derivative which you can tailer the strength.